Gamma conjecture I for flag varieties: Results on differential equations

 \item it is a numerical solution to \eqref{frobeniusmethodeq3}; and

 \item it has an expansion

-for some holomorphic sections $v_{1,i}, v_{2,i},\ldots $ on $Y$. \end{enumerate} Moreover, $\{v_1,\ldots,v_N\}$ forms a basis of the space of solutions to \eqref{frobeniusmethodeq3} over the ring of holomorphic functions on $Y$. \end{lemma} \begin{proof} The given condition on $\lambda_i$ implies that the operator $X\mapsto k X+ X\circ A_{0}-A_{0}\circ X$ is invertible for any positive integer $k$.
-It follows that we can solve the recurrence relation \eqref{Frobeniusmethodconvergenceeq1}, starting with $S_0=\id$, to get $S$.
+for some holomorphic sections $v_{1,i}, v_{2,i},\ldots $ on $Y$. \end{enumerate} Moreover, $\{v_1,\ldots,v_N\}$ forms a basis of the space of solutions to \eqref{frobeniusmethodeq3} over the ring of holomorphic functions on $Y$. \end{lemma} \begin{proof} The condition on $\lambda_i$ implies that the operator $X\mapsto k X+ X\circ A_{0}-A_{0}\circ X$ is invertible for all positive integer $k$.
+It follows that we can solve the recurrence relation \eqref{Frobeniusmethodconvergenceeq1} to get $S$, starting with $S_0=\id$.
 The desired solution $v_i$ is just the restriction of $Sv_{0,i}$ to $Y\times \mathbb{R}_{>0}$.
 Properties (1), (2) and (3) follow immediately from Lemma \ref{Frobeniusmethodconvergence}.

 It remains to verify that $\{v_1,\ldots,v_N\}$ is a basis of the space of solutions to \eqref{frobeniusmethodeq3}.
 Let $y\in Y$.
 By the uniqueness result in ODE theory, it suffices to show that $\{v_1(y,s_0),\ldots,v_N(y,s_0)\}$ is a basis of $\FFF_y$ for some $s_0\in\mathbb{R}_{>0}$.
 Let $\ol{v}_i(s):=s^{-\lambda_i(y)}v_i(y,s)$.
 Then $\ol{v}_i(0):=\lim_{s\to 0^+} \ol{v}_i(s)=v_{0,i}(y)$.
 It follows that $\{\ol{v}_1(0),\ldots,\ol{v}_N(0)\}$ is a basis of $\FFF_y$, and hence the same is true for $\{\ol{v}_1(s),\ldots,\ol{v}_N(s)\}$ whenever $s\in \mathbb{R}_{>0}$ is small enough.
 Since $v_i(y,s)$ is a non-zero scalar multiple of $\ol{v}_i(s)$, the result follows. \end{proof}